 Get used to is used to express that an action/situation becomes less strange or new, or becomes more comfortable.

-Cindy had to get used to driving on the left.
+I could not get used to driving on the wrong side of the street!

 – Used to is about the past so there is no present or future form.

 – In the negative didn’t use to and the question did you use to, notice that there is no d on use.

 – Be used to can be modified with adverbs.

 I’m very used to his strange behavior now.